Nodongwe/Nodongwe/README.md

 ## 🔍 About Me

-I'm a certified financial services professional with over two years of experience in the short-term insurance industry.
+I'm a certified financial services professional with over two years of experience in the short-term insurance/financial services industry.
 My passion for understanding customer behavior and improving retention strategies has led me to explore the world of **data analytics**, **Python programming**, and **business intelligence**.

 Currently, I'm building my skills in:
 - Python for data analysis